-Tournament Information – one day only (Tuesday)
+Tournament Information – one day only (THURSDAY)

 Rules: The Koru Games Boccia competitions will be played under the BISFed International Boccia Rules.

 - All games will be played in the spirit of ‘Fair Play’.
 To mark this all players will shake hands before and after each game.

 - A pair is made up of at least one competitor with physical impairment and one school mate (may be able bodied).
 For advice please contact Charlotte.

 - Each round robin match will consist of two ends, players getting six balls on each end.